Images and Sprites

 The type image represents images.

-The functional getter .getImage from type imageLoader returns the image if the loading has suceeded.
+The functional getter .getImage from type imageLoader returns the image if the loading has succeeded.

 The member function .draw from type image draws the image to the screen.
-The argument is of type point2D.
+The argument is of type point2D, and it specifies the position on the screen where the top left corner of the image is to be placed.
 This member function does not return a value, which makes it a procedure.

 In this program, the argument of member function .draw is given by the initializer of type point2D.